robenkleene/prism/manual/src/usage.md

 The main way to use delta is to configure it as the pager for git: see [Configuration](./configuration.md).

-Delta can also be used as a shorthand for diffing two files, even if they are not in a git repo: the following two commands do the same thing:
+Prism can also be used as a shorthand for diffing two files, even if they are not in a git repo: the following two commands do the same thing:

 ```
 delta /somewhere/a.txt /somewhere/else/b.txt